-My first book, Rod & Ring: An Initiation Into A Mesopotamian Mystery Tradition is now available from Anathema Press.
+Rod & Ring: An Initiation Into A Mesopotamian Mystery Tradition is now available from Anathema Press.
 This book offers readers the opportunity to initiate themselves into a modern Mesopotamian mystery tradition.

 “In Mesopotamian art, the rod and ring, like the horned helm or crown, are indicators of the depicted being’s divine status.
 The most famous depiction being that of Shamash, the solar god of justice holding both divine symbols of power before Hammurabi the king on the Code of Hammurabi stele.
 The depiction of a deity presenting these items of power to a human indicates the conferring of some divine measure, be it benediction or authority as a divinely-ordained ruler.